Home » All Posts » Labor Costs Profit Tip #4: How You Can Stop Overruns in Labor Costs

 ACCOUNTING VIEW:

-WHAT THIS WOULD LOOK LIKE IN YOUR QUICKBOOKS JOB-COST REPORTS
+WHAT THIS WOULD LOOK LIKE IN YOUR QUICKBOOKS JOB COSTING REPORTS

-Assuming that you’re using fully-burdened labor costs in your job-cost reports, this is what an Estimated vs. Actual Job Cost Report would look like if you look at both the Rough Carpentry (not previously illustrated) and the Finish Carpentry outlined above:
+Assuming that you’re using fully-burdened labor costs in your job costing reports, this is what an Estimated vs. Actual Job Costing Report would look like if you look at both the Rough Carpentry (not previously illustrated) and the Finish Carpentry outlined above:

 ILLUSTRATION 3